Tokenizing Single-Channel EEG with Time-Frequency Motif Learning: Related Work

 \textbf{EEG Foundation Models and Tokenization Methods.} Existing EEG foundation models can be categorized into decoding and encoder-based methods.
 Decoding-based methods focus on generative tasks like cross-modal translation ~\citep{duan2023dewave,liu2024eeg2text,wang2024enhancing}.
 In contrast, encoder-based methods focus on classification tasks and representation learning.
 Notable models include LaBraM ~\citep{jiang2024large}, BIOT ~\citep{yang2024biot}, BRANT ~\citep{zhang2024brant}, and MMM ~\citep{yi2024learning}.
 Our work aligns with this latter category, aiming to enhance input representations to improve classification performance and generalization across diverse foundation models.
 A parallel question is how to \emph{tokenize} EEG signals.
 Existing methods primarily adopt segment-based continuous tokenization \citep{yang2024biot,wang2024eegpt,zhang2024brant}.
 Vector Quantized (VQ) tokenizers \citep{van2017neural}, which have been successful in tokenizing continuous images~\citep{esser2020taming}, have recently been adapted for EEG by LaBraM~\citep{jiang2024large}.
 However, in LaBraM, the tokenizer is not designed to represent EEG data and replace raw signals as inputs to foundation models; instead, it mainly serves as a training objective.
 In this paper, we propose a new tokenization framework for EEG signals that encodes inputs into discrete representations and provide a reusable interface for foundation models.

 \textbf{EEG Motif Learning. } Motifs are short, recurring patterns with small variability in a time series and may hold predictive or discriminative value~\citep{xu2023rebar}.
-In the EEG domain, motif learning remains largely underexplored, with only a few works such as~\citep{schafer2022motiflets}, which focus solely on the temporal domain.
+In the EEG domain, motif learning has been studied in several prior works, including~\citep{mueen2009exact,barthelemy2013multivariate,gips2017discovering,jas2017learning,schafer2022motiflets}, though these approaches focus solely on the temporal domain.
 EEG motifs correspond to neurophysiological events such as oscillatory bursts or transient spikes, which are best characterized by joint temporal-spectral structure.
 Frequency-domain modeling is therefore essential, yet raw time-domain signals often entangle multiple spectral components.
 This can cause models to overemphasize dominant low-frequency rhythms while overlooking informative high-frequency details~\citep{Zhi_Qin_John_Xu_2020_frequencyprinciple,Piao2024fredformer}.
 Such bias limits the ability to capture diverse EEG waveforms and degrades representation quality~\citep{howTransWork_2022_ICLR}.
 To the best of our knowledge, we are the first to propose methods to encode diverse, informative time–frequency motifs as discrete tokens.